 Enrollment and retention data of programmatically underrepresented and first generation students demonstrate that the K-State MPH program is committed to the education of traditionally underserved students in the program.
-Summary data for self-defined priority student enrollment in the MPH program for the last three years are reported below in Table 33.
-Table 34 shows all MPH graduates and their self-reported first generation status and/or their ethnicity.
-These data demonstrate the MPH student population has ranged from 15% to 30% of underrepresented students (mean = 23%) in the last three years and 5% to 15% of first generation students (mean = 10%) in the last three years.
+Summary data for self-defined priority student enrollment in the MPH program for the last three years is reported below in Table 33.
+Also included in Table 33 is data collected from MPH faculty to determine the under-represented faculty populations.
+Table 34 shows all MPH students and their self-reported first generation status and/or ethnicity.
 Table 35 shows the GPA and GRE scores in addition to retention rates for self-defined priority students.

-Enrollment and retention data of self-defined priority student groups indicate that these students have similar enrollment scores (GPA, GRE, see Table 35) and similar retention rates compared to all MPH students (Table 34 and 35).
+Enrollment and retention data of self-defined priority student groups indicate that students in the target group have similar enrollment scores (GPA, GRE, see Table 35) and similar retention rates compared to all MPH students (Table 34 and 35).
 This demonstrates the program's success in supporting the persistence and success of our students.

 Table 33.
 Section G1-5.
-Diversity - Summary Data for Student Acceptance/Enrollment and Faculty Recruited.
+Diversity - Summary Data for Student Acceptance/Enrollment and Faculty.

-Category/Definition Method of Collection Data Source 2016 2017 2018 Students - Under-represented (American Indian, Black, Hawaiian Pacific Islander, Hispanic, Multi-racial) Graduate Application Self- reporting 25% (5/20) 30% (9/30) 15% (3/21) Students - 1 st Generation Undergrad Application Self- reporting 15% (3/20) 10% (3/30) 5% (1/21) Faculty - New under-represented faculty recruited.
-MPH Data Call Self- reporting 29% (5/17) 50% (2/4) 25% (1/4)
+Method of Category/Definition Collection Data Source 2016 2017 2018 Students - Under-represented (American Indian, Black, Hawaiian Pacific Islander, Hispanic, Multi-racial) Graduate Application Self- reporting 25% (5/20) 30% (9/30) 15% (3/21) Students - 1 st Generation Undergrad Application Self- reporting 15% (3/20) 10% (3/30) 5% (1/21) Faculty - Under-represented faculty recruited annually.
+Total Faculty: 29% (16/56) MPH Data Call Self- reporting 29% (5/17) 50% (2/4) 25% (1/4)

-\Information collected from KSIS for students that have an undergraduate record at K-State.
+Information collected from KSIS for students that have an undergraduate record at K-State.